Terry Nutkins

-Terence Paul Nutkins (12 August 1946 – 6 September 2012) was an English naturalist, television presenter and author.
+Terence Paul Nutkins (12 August 1946 – 6 September 2012) was an English naturalist.
 He appeared in the UK children's programmes Animal Magic, The Really Wild Show, Brilliant Creatures and Growing Up Wild.

-Biography
+Early life

-Terry Nutkins was born in Marylebone, London, and spent most of his childhood there.
+Nutkins was born in 1946 in Marylebone, London, and spent most of his childhood there.
 His parents' house overlooked Marylebone station.
 He skipped school to spend time with the elephants at London Zoo.
-At the age of twelve, Nutkins went to work in the West Highlands of Scotland, the naturalist Gavin Maxwell having written to London Zoo requesting help from two young assistants to look after otters that he was keeping as pets and studying at his remote home at Sandaig near Glenelg.
+At the age of 12, Nutkins went to work in the West Highlands of Scotland, the naturalist Gavin Maxwell having written to London Zoo requesting help from two young assistants to look after otters that he was keeping as pets and studying at his remote home at Sandaig near Glenelg.
 Nutkins was initially hired for a summer placement, but did not return home and with the permission of his parents he spent several years working and living with Maxwell.

-He joined Maxwell's long established otter keeper, Jimmy Watt.
-Maxwell became Nutkins' legal guardian, and in a Radio 4 documentary Nutkins described living with Maxwell as a "peculiar existence, in virtual isolation, with a man who was as charming as he was difficult, and whose depression led to severe mood swings".
+Maxwell became Nutkins' legal guardian, and in a BBC Radio 4 documentary Nutkins described living with Maxwell as a "peculiar existence, in virtual isolation, with a man who was as charming as he was difficult, and whose depression led to severe mood swings".
 Maxwell wrote several books during Nutkins' time there, including the hugely successful Ring of Bright Water in 1960.

 At the age of 15, Nutkins lost part of two fingers to one of the otters, named Edal.
-In the "United Kingdom" episode of the BBC's programme "Deadly 60", Nutkins stated that the otter became aggressive in response to the scent on a jumper that he had been given by a woman that Edal had already attacked and bitten.
+In the "United Kingdom" episode of the BBC's programme Deadly 60, Nutkins stated that the otter became aggressive in response to the scent on a jumper that he had been given by a woman that Edal had already attacked and bitten.
 Edal tore at Nutkins' boot, then attacked his right hand as he reached down, severing the end of his middle finger.
 As he attempted to control the otter with his other hand, the otter bit his other middle finger and twisted away, severing the end of the other finger.

 Nutkins revisited the site of the cottage he shared with Maxwell on the BBC's Countryfile programme in 2010.